Penguin: Relationship to other bird orders

 Penguin ancestry beyond Waimanu remains unknown and not well-resolved by molecular or morphological analyses.
 The latter tend to be confounded by the strong adaptive autapomorphies of the Sphenisciformes; a sometimes perceived fairly close relationship between penguins and grebes is almost certainly an error based on both groups' strong diving adaptations, which are homoplasies.
 On the other hand, different DNA sequence datasets do not agree in detail with each other either.

-Humboldt penguins in an aquarium.
+The endangered Galapagos penguin.
 The penguin is an accomplished swimmer, having flippers instead of wings.

 What seems clear is that penguins belong to a clade of Neoaves (living birds except for paleognaths and fowl) that comprises what is sometimes called "higher waterbirds" to distinguish them from the more ancient waterfowl.
 This group contains such birds as storks, rails, and the seabirds, with the possible exception of the Charadriiformes.

 Inside this group, penguin relationships are far less clear.
 Depending on the analysis and dataset, a close relationship to Ciconiiformes or to Procellariiformes has been suggested.
 Some think the penguin-like plotopterids (usually considered relatives of cormorants and anhingas) may actually be a sister group of the penguins and those penguins may have ultimately shared a common ancestor with the Pelecaniformes and consequently would have to be included in that order, or that the plotopterids were not as close to other pelecaniforms as generally assumed, which would necessitate splitting the traditional Pelecaniformes into three.

 A 2014 analysis of whole genomes of 48 representative bird species has concluded that penguins are the sister group of Procellariiformes, from which they diverged about 60 million years ago (95% CI, 56.8–62.7).

 The distantly related Charadriiform puffins, which live in the North Pacific and North Atlantic, developed similar characteristics to survive in the Arctic and sub-Arctic environments.
 Like the penguins, puffins have a white chest, black back and short stubby wings providing excellent swimming ability in icy water.
 But, unlike penguins, puffins can fly, as flightless birds would not survive alongside land-based predators such as polar bears and foxes; there are no such predators in the Antarctic.
 Their similarities indicate that similar environments in different parts of the world can result in similar evolutionary developments, i.e. convergent evolution.
 Puffins are auks (Alcidae), akin to the aforementioned great auk, which have a greater resemblance to "true" penguins after converging on more features of their anatomy.